EgzonaMaloku/global-population-trends/DATA_QUALITY.md

 Worldometer has garnered recognition as a trusted authority in the field of statistics, being voted one of the best free reference websites by the American Library Association (ALA).
 Its data is relied upon by various reputable entities, including the UK Government, Johns Hopkins CSSE, and multiple international organizations.
 Over the past 15 years, Worldometer’s statistics have been cited in over 10,000 published books and more than 25,000 professional journal articles, further attesting to its credibility.

 The dataset obtained from Kaggle was scraped from Worldometer using an open-source Python script, which allows for transparency regarding data collection methods.
 Given the robust reputation of Worldometer and its extensive use by respected institutions, the dataset can be considered a reliable source for demographic analysis and insights.

+---

+### Interpretability

+The dataset is highly interpretable, characterized by its clear structure and user-friendly presentation.
+The organization of data allows for straightforward navigation, making it easy for users to understand the various demographic metrics presented.
+Columns are clearly labeled, and the data types are consistent, facilitating quick comprehension of the information.